rootasjey/kwotes/README.md

 If you don't have the flutter dev tools yet, please visit the official page.

-2.Clone the project
+* Clone the project

 ```bash
 git clone https://github.com/memorare/mobile.git
 ```

-3.Add the file `assets/api.json` containing the api endpoint with your private key:
+* Add the file `assets/api.json` containing the api endpoint with your private key:

 ```json
 {